What it is

 How it works

-Repetitive TMS employs a wand outfitted with small coils that deliver multiple magnetic pulses in quick succession.
-As the pulses pass through the skull into the targeted region, they create magnetic field (comparable to an MRI scan) which, in turn, makes small electrical currents that that stimulate nerve cells.
+Repetitive transcranial magnetic stimulation employs a wand outfitted with small coils that deliver multiple magnetic pulses in quick succession.
+As the pulses pass through the skull into the targeted region, they create magnetic field (comparable to an MRI scan).
+In turn, this makes small electrical currents that stimulate nerve cells.

 When placed over the patient’s forehead, the coils focus the magnetic field on the dorsolateral prefrontal cortex (DLPFC), an area of the brain that functions abnormally in major depressive disorder.